 - Head gasket leaks

-I’m not going to write about how to troubleshoot these problems in depth now, because the article would get transformed into an E-book instead.
-If are interested in how to troubleshoot head gaskets etc, check out our article Overheating fix.
+I will not write now about how to fix these problems in detail, because the article could be converted into an e-book!
+If you are interested in how to fix problems with head gaskets etc., please read our article on how to fix overheating.

-A fast answer to this is to use the tool mentioned before.
-Put pressure to 2 bar to it and remove the spark plugs and remove intake/exhaust manifold to search for leaks from cracks.
+A quick answer is to use the tool mentioned above.
+Press it to 2 bar and remove the spark plugs and remove the intake/exhaust manifold to look for leaks from cracks.
 Check the engine oil.
-If the engine oil is light-brown, it’s most likely coolant into it and you should not drive the car before the problem is fixed.
-This could be a very time & money consuming troubleshooting and if you are not sure of how to do it, get help from a good mechanic.
+If the engine oil is light brown, coolant has most likely penetrated and you should not drive the car until the problem is corrected.
+This can be a very time-consuming and costly troubleshooting process, and if you are unsure how to do it, get a good mechanic to help you.

 Should I add a radiator coolant leak repair fluid into my coolant system?

-I do not recommend it because it can clog the heater core and radiator.
-Sure it can fix leaks, but you have to make sure to use a really good coolant leak repair fluid.
-I have heard horror stories about these fluids that clogged a lot of parts in the coolant systems and made the car overheat.
-If you want to use one, I can recommend the K-Seal ST5501 Permanent Coolant Leak Repair.
-It is a really good fluid for these tasks, I have actually used it myself in some of my own cars.
-But there is still a risk that you will clog anything up if it’s in bad shape from the beginning.
+I do not recommend it as it can clog the radiator core and radiator.
+Sure, it can repair leaks, but you need to make sure you use a really good radiator leak repair fluid.
+I have heard horror stories about these fluids that clogged many parts in the cooling system and caused the car to overheat.
+If you want to use such a fluid, I can recommend the K-Seal ST5501 Permanent Coolant Leak Repair.
+It is a really good fluid for these jobs, I have even used it myself in some of my own cars.
+But there is still the risk of clogging something if it is in bad condition from the start.

 Can I add a coolant leak UV dye and check it with a UV light to find the leak?

-Yes, but I can’t really see the benefits of doing it.
-Evaporated coolant do often leave signs after it without UV inside and I do not need a UV light to see that.
-You should also be careful about what you put into your coolant, you do not want something that is tearing on the gaskets and the water pump.
-If you are still interested in this, you can check it out on Amazon: FJC 4926 Universal Radiator Coolant Dye – 1 oz.
-It is not a method that I can recommend and you do it at your own risk.
+Yes, but I can’t really see the benefits of it.
+Evaporated coolant often leaves traces without UV dye inside, and I don’t need UV light to detect it.
+You should also be careful with what you put in your coolant; you don’t want anything to crack the seals and the water pump.
+If you’re still interested, you can check it out on Amazon: FJC 4926 Universal Radiator Coolant Dye – 1 oz.
+This is not a method I can recommend, and you do it at your own risk.

-My leak is coming from the water pump that is driven by the timing belt, do I have to replace the belt also?
+My leak is from the water pump that is driven by the timing belt, do I need to change the belt as well?

-You do not have to do it.
-But in the most cases to replace the timing belt is a difficult and time-consuming job, so why not replace the belt at the same time?
-If you want to learn more about timing belts or how to replace them, you can check out our other article Timing Belt Guide.
+You do not have to.
+But in most cases replacing the timing belt is a difficult and time-consuming job, so why not replace the belt at the same time?
+If you want to learn more about timing belts or changing timing belts, you can read our Timing Belt Guide.

 I can’t find any internal or external leak, but I still have to fill coolant sometimes, what to do?

-Some engines can consume coolant slowly and you won’t notice any white smoke.
-It all is depending on how much you have to fill.
-Coolant does not disappear automatically, there have to be an internal or external leak anywhere, even if it’s a really small one.
-If it’s a really small one that you can’t find you could try to add some of the stop-leak fluid that I mentioned before.
+Some engines use up coolant slowly and you will not notice any white smoke.
+It all depends on how much you fill up.
+Coolant doesn’t disappear by itself; there must be an internal or external leak somewhere, even if it is only a really small leak.
+If it is a really small leak that you cannot find, you could try to add some of the leak stop fluid mentioned earlier.

 Repair the leak

-If you have found your leak, it’s now time to repair it.
-I think that the repair procedure you have to figure out yourself.
-If not check your Repair/service manual for an instruction of how to replace the damaged part/gasket.
-Always make your repairs by the book and make sure to put new gaskets on parts that you have been removing.
+If you found your leak, now is the time to fix it.
+I think you need to figure out the repair procedure yourself.
+If not, check your service manual to see how to replace the damaged part.
+Always carry out your repairs as instructed and make sure that the parts you have removed are fitted with new seals.

-The critical part of doing any repairs to the cooling system is the bleeding afterwards.
-It could be really difficult to get all the air bubbles out of the cooling system.
-If you have not get out all the air bubbles and then go for a ride, your car can overheat and damage parts inside your vehicle ( Not funny if you replaced your head gasket and you have to do it again ).
-But don’t worry, I’ve written a detailed guide on how to Bleed your Coolant system, the easiest and fastest way.
+The critical part when performing repairs on the cooling system is the subsequent bleeding.
+It can be really difficult to remove all air bubbles from the cooling system.
+If you haven’t gotten all the bubbles out and then go for a spin, your car may overheat and damage parts inside your car (not funny if you have just replaced the head gasket and then have to do it again).
+But don’t worry, I have written a detailed guide on how to bleed your coolant system, the easiest and fastest way.

 Test your repair out

-If you repair did go successfully, it’s now time to test your repair.
-The best way is to first take the car for a long drive.
-Be careful about the coolant temperature and make sure that you do not see any temperature spikes or overheating.
+If your repair was successful, it is now time to test your repair.
+It is best to take the car for a long drive first.
+Pay attention to the coolant temperature and make sure that you do not notice any temperature peaks or overheating.

-After the test-drive check on all places around the repair for any leaks again.
-I do also recommend to use the pressure tool and put pressure on the coolant system for 24 hours here, to make sure to 100% that there are no leaks.
+After the test drive, check all areas around the repair again for any leaks.
+Again, I recommend using the pressure tool and applying pressure to the cooling system for 24 hours to ensure 100% that there are no leaks.

-Try the climate control in the car to make sure the heating is working properly.
+Try the air conditioning in the car to make sure the heater is working properly.

-By now, I hope your troubleshooting and repair went well and you learned a lot of how to fix coolant leaks.
+In the meantime, I hope your troubleshooting and repair went well and you learned a lot about how to fix coolant leaks.

-The pressure tool will make your troubleshooting a lot easier for any coolant leak tasks.
+The pressure tool will make it much easier for you to troubleshoot coolant leaks.

-Make sure that you got all the air out from the system after any repairs on the coolant system.
+Make sure that you drain all air from the system after every coolant system repair.

-If you do still have any questions or want to tell us how your repair went, register and leave a comment down below.
-I do answer questions daily and you will get a fast answer.
+If you still have questions or would like to tell us how your repair went, please register and leave a comment below.
+I answer questions daily and you will receive a quick response.

-If you liked this article and want to learn more about cars, check out our other car articles at our blog.
+If you liked this article and you want to know more about cars, check out our other articles about cars in our blog.